-- (a) the person's presence at the facility is for the purposes of providing care and support for the resident's physical or emotional wellbeing (including mental health support and support for people living with dementia); Note: this may include a person who is visiting to prevent harm to a person's mental or emotional health due to social isolation. - (b) the person's presence at the facility is for the purposes of providing interpreter or informal language support to enable the delivery of care by workers at the facility; or The Premier Daniel Andrews has announced that from 11.59pm on Thursday 9 September, restrictions in regional Victoria will dent's care upon the resident's discharge.
-Despite these exceptions, you will not be allowed to visit a care facility if you: - are awaiting a COVID-19 test result (unless you are being tested in accordance with the Surveillance Testing Industry List and Requirements) - are unwell with any symptoms of COVID-19 or have a temperature of 37.5 degrees Celsius or higher, or any symptoms of a fever such as night sweats or chills - have arrived in Australia within the last 14 days, unless you have come from a green travel zone via a 'quarantine-free flight' - have had known contact in the past 14 days with a person who was a confirmed case of COVID-19, or are self-isolating and have not yet been given clearance to exit - have visited a Tier 1 exposure site and have been advised to immediately isolate, get a COVID-19 test, and remain isolated for 14 days. - are self-isolating and have not yet been given clearance to exit - are under 16 years, except in specific circumstances for end of life care.
-The following restrictions apply for visiting a resident with a lifethreatening condition or for end of-life purposes: Two visitors at a time.
+- (a) the person's presence at the facility is for the purposes of providing care and support for the resident's physical or emotional wellbeing (including mental health support and support for people living with dementia); Note: this may include a person who is visiting to prevent harm to a person's mental or emotional health due to social isolation. - (b) the person's presence at the facility is for the purposes of providing interpreter or informal language support to enable the delivery of care by workers at the facility; or

+Despite these exceptions, you will not be allowed to visit a care facility if you:

+- are awaiting a COVID-19 test result (unless you are being tested in accordance with the Surveillance Testing Industry List and Requirements) - of COVID-19 or have a temperature of 37.5 degrees Celsius or higher, or any symptoms of a fever such as night sweats or chills - have arrived in Australia within the last 14 days, unless you have come from a green travel zone via a 'quarantine-free fliaht' - have had known contact in the past 14 days with a person who was a confirmed case of COVID -19, or are self-isolating and have not yet been given clearance to exit - have visited a Tier 1 exposure site and have been advised to immediately isolate, get a COVID-19 test, and remain isolated for 14 days. - are self-isolating and have not yet been given clearance to ex- - are under 16 years, except in specific circumstances for end of life care.

+The following restrictions apply for visiting a resident with a lifethreatening condition or for end -of-life purposes:

+Two visitors at a time.